BG3-RAW-Mods/bg3-RAW-addon/README.md

 | 14           |        |   X   |   X   |   X    |
 | 15           |    X   |   X   |   X   |   X    |

-- Action: poisons now use an action
+- Action: poisons now use an action (disabled by default as it has been changed to Bonus Action in 2024 rules)
 - Price: set PHB Prices, may break economy since expensive loots are very abundant
 - Throw: throwing a poison doesn't apply its effect.
 Most poisons are applied by injury (a creature that takes piercing or slashing damage from an object coated with the poison is exposed to its effects)
 - Damage: set PHB damage for all poisons.
 It might be overpowered because it is easy to get powerful poisons and a poison lasts 10 turns